Searching ...

 Prevent Accidental Drowning

-1. Pool Fencing: Install a four-sided isolation fence around the swimming pool with self-closing and self-latching gates to prevent easy access.
+1. Pool Fencing: Install a four-sided isolation fence around the swimming pool with self-closing and self-latching child safety gates to prevent easy access.

 2. Install Alarms: Install alarms on doors leading to pool areas to alert whenever someone accesses the pool area.

 3. Install Water Alarm: These devices sit in the water and sound when the water surface is suddenly disturbed, such as if a child falls in.
-You remove it from the water when swimming and replace it when swim time is over.
+You remove it from the water when swimming and replace it when swim time ends.

 4. Constant Supervision: Never leave a child unattended near water, even if it’s just a shallow kiddie pool.
 Ensure an adult with swimming skills and knowledge of CPR is always near when kids are in or around water.